OctopusDeploy/docs/src/pages/docs/releases/issue-tracking/azure-devops.md

 :::

 :::div{.warning}
-Azure Workitems aren't currently supported by BuildEnvironments other than AzureDevops
+Azure work items aren't currently supported unless the `BuildEnvironment` is Azure DevOps.
 :::

 1. Associate code changes with their relevant work items in any of the following ways: